datashines/datashines.github.io/_posts/2020-01-26-My-First-Python-Package.md

 ---

-Text detection in images is a well known computer vision problem and has been addressed with many approaches.
+Text detection in images is a well known computer vision problem and has been addressed by many approaches.
 One of them is Character Region Awareness for Text Detection (CRAFT).
 While working on a task that involved text detection, I stumbled upon the [CRAFT paper](https://arxiv.org/pdf/1904.01941.pdf) and its [working implementation](https://github.com/clovaai/CRAFT-pytorch).
 The implementation, while